 Students must include the following items in their applications: (1) address and e-mail address; (2) area of concentration; (3) a completed M.A.R. course plan (blank copies are downloadable online, or hard copies are available in the Academic Affairs Office), with anticipated fourth-term courses included; (4) a statement explaining why the student wishes to extend the concentrated M.A.R. program; (5) a description of the doctoral program to which the student will be applying and how it fits into the statement of interest above; and (6) two letters of recommendation from Yale faculty.
 One of these letters must be from a faculty member in the area of concentration.

 Students accepted into the extended year will need to apply for financial aid, and a new award will be calculated.
 The new award will not be based on previous scholarship aid received at YDS.
+The new award will not be based on previous scholarship aid received at YDS, and awards are normally capped at 50% of tuition.
 Federal loan programs will be available, provided that Satisfactory Academic Progress (SAP) is maintained.